Abhijitaundhkar/ChoiceTechLab/README.md

 Navigate to the Project Directory:

-Change to the cloned project directory:

 cd ChoiceTechLab-Assignment

 Open the Project in Visual Studio Code:

-In the terminal, run the following command to open the project in Visual Studio Code:
+In the terminal, run the following command to open the project in Visual Studio Code.

 code .